GuillermoHazebrouck/gnav-web/README.md

 The application can be installed locally in the client browser and it starts up and runs offline like a native app.

 G-NAV is almost entirely written in Ada and it is compiled to [WASM](https://webassembly.org/) through [AdaWebPack](https://github.com/godunko/adawebpack).
 Furthermore, G-NAV fully relies on [WebGL](https://www.khronos.org/webgl/) for graphics.
-There is also a native version of the software that you can find [here](https://github.com/GuillermoHazebrouck/gnav).

 <img src="./docs/gnav_1.jpg" width="400">

 Visit the project [website](https://sites.google.com/view/g-nav/news) for a demo and more infomation.

+There is also a native version of the software that you can find [here](https://github.com/GuillermoHazebrouck/gnav).
+The applications are quite similar, although there will be more and more discrepancies as this project evolves.

 ## Operation
 To operate G-NAV, please read the user's manual located in the docs folder.
 Be aware that the project is still under development.